 Ding.
 I just rang the call button and pointed to the passenger.
 The flight attendant jumped on them because it’s a fire hazard.

-8. Flossing their teeth
+8. Flossing Teeth

 I kid you not: On a flight from Hong Kong to Bangkok on Cathay Pacific, the lady across the aisle was flossing her teeth.
 With her HAIR!